Robert Williams (artist)

 Robert L. Williams, often styled Robt.
 Williams (born March 2, 1943), is an American painter, cartoonist, and founder of Juxtapoz Art & Culture Magazine.
-Williams was one of the group of artists who produced Zap Comix, along with other underground cartoonists, such as Robert Crumb, S. Clay Wilson, and Gilbert Shelton.
+Williams was one of the group of artists who produced Zap Comix, along with other underground cartoonists, such as Robert Crumb, Rick Griffin, S. Clay Wilson, and Gilbert Shelton.
 His mix of California car culture, cinematic apocalypticism, and film noir helped to create a new genre of psychedelic imagery.

-Biography

 Early life and education

 Robert L. Williams II was born on March 2, 1943, in Albuquerque, New Mexico, to Robert Wandell Williams and Betty Jane Spink.
-At a very early age, he displayed an interest in drawing and in painting with watercolors.
-He was enrolled in the Stark Military Academy in the first grade; perhaps, this led to his collecting German Pickelhauben later in life.
+At a very early age he displayed an interest in drawing and in watercolor painting.
+He was enrolled in the Stark Military Academy in the first grade.
+When he was around fourteen years old, he was a member of the Albuquerque Unicycle Club.

 Williams was instilled at an early age with a love for car culture.
-His father owned The Parkmore, a drive-in restaurant, complete with carhops, which was frequented by hot rodders.
-Williams received his first car at 12 years old, as a gift from his father: a 1934 Ford five-window coupe.
+His father owned The Parkmore, a drive-in restaurant complete with carhops, which was frequented by hot rodders.
+Williams received his first car at twelve years old as a gift from his father: a 1934 Ford five-window coupe.
 References to his childhood environment can be seen throughout Williams' work, as well as in the custom hot rods which he would later build himself.
 He became so skillful at painting specular reflection from chromed auto parts that he later drew the chrome parts for other comix artists, who then drew the rest of the auto.

 The Williams household was unstable, as his parents married each other a total of four times.
 During his early childhood, Williams was shuttled between Albuquerque, New Mexico, and his father's home in Montgomery, Alabama.
-The parents' final separation occurred in 1956, after which 12-year-old Robert lived with his mother in Albuquerque.
-He became a delinquent, immersed in hot rods, hi-jinx, and street gangs; this led to his being expelled from public school in the eleventh grade.
+His parents' final separation occurred in 1956, after which 12-year-old Robert lived with his mother in Albuquerque.
+He became a delinquent, immersing himself in hot rods, hi-jinx, and street gangs; this led to him being expelled from public school in the eleventh grade.

-To avoid the possibility of a jail term, Williams moved to Los Angeles in 1963, at the age of 20.
+To avoid the possibility of jail time, Williams moved to Los Angeles in 1963 when he was twenty years old.
 There, he enrolled in art courses at Los Angeles City College, where he contributed artwork to the school's paper, The Collegiate, and met Suzanne Chorna, his future wife.

 After that, he briefly attended the California Institute of the Arts (formerly the Chouinard Art Institute), where he was branded an "illustrator" in derogatory fashion.
 Now married, Williams left art school and became a professional artist in search of work.
-He worked for Black Belt magazine and designed containers for the Weyerhaeuser Corporation, before he found his dream job in 1965, working with Ed "Big Daddy" Roth.
+He worked for Black Belt magazine and designed containers for the Weyerhaeuser Corporation, before he found his dream job in 1965 working with Ed "Big Daddy" Roth.